 - Garden views are a must.
 You will get them from rooms looked at the floor plans for you and can tell 1, 2, 3, 4, 5, 7, 8, 10 and then I think 14 on the second floor.

 - There is a children’s menu.
-Also even though they don’t do room service, one night we asked to only get some cold platters in the room and look at what they brought us !!! (see photo below)
+Also even though they don’t do room service, one night we asked to only get some cold platters in the room and it was perfect.

 - Lots of board games as well as children’s books in the library.
 But the big draw for them should be the huge gardens, river, woods, shell grotto to explore.
 There is also croquet that you can enjoy on the magnificent lawn when the weather is nice.

-- You are very close to the Dartmoor forest and there is a place 25 minutes from Endsleigh where you can do poney rides.
+- You are very close to the Dartmoor natural area and there is a place 25 minutes from Endsleigh where you can do poney rides.
 The hotel also has an agreement with a local spa/golf/country club with an indoor swimming pool about 25min away.